andygrunwald/things-with-buzzers-hardware/images/buzzer-building/README.md

 # Buzzer building

-If you don't know what this is, have a look at the [main README](../../README.md).
+_If you don't know what this is, have a look at the [main README](../../README.md)_.

-Otherwise, the images will show you how to build the circuit board, which will connect the buzzer with a USB socket.
+The images will show you how to build the circuit board, which will connect the buzzer with a USB socket.

 The following three images are showing you how it looks like:
 It contains four male pin headers.